Juan-Embid/Juan-Embid/README.md

 I’m looking to collaborate on any AWS, AI or cybersecurity related proyect.

-I’m looking for help with anything, just get in touch with me.
+If you are looking for help with anything, just get in touch with me.

 juan.embid@protonmail.com